Report from the Interim Director of Policy, Strategy and Engagement.

 Cabinet in July 2027.

-be made to the Plan:
+made to the Plan:

 - Measure Reference P4 (Deliver at least 50 enforcement interventions, including formal warnings, FPNs and notices) – amended to include specific reference to the Street Safe Team.

-- Measure Reference SC1 (Proportion of adults with social care support, remaining at home) – amended the table to show that good is high, rather than not applicable and the target is 73% rather than not applicable.
+- Measure Reference SC1 (Proportion of adults with Social Care support, remaining at home) – amended the table to show that good is high, rather than not applicable and the target is 73% rather than not applicable.

-Cabinet Members
+Cabinet Members highlighted aspects of the

-highlighted aspects of the Year Ahead Plan from their portfolio.
+Year Ahead Plan from their portfolio.
+Councillor Baker-Rogers,

-Councillor Baker-Rogers, Cabinet Member for Adult Social Care and
+Cabinet Member for Adult Social Care and Health, praised on the

-Health, praised on the on-going work in Public Health which had
+ongoing work in Public Health which had been very successful.

 Councillor Williams, Cabinet Member for Transport, Jobs and the

-Local Economy highlighted the commitment to deliver the first
+Local Economy highlighted the commitment to deliver the first 12

-pedestrian crossings.
-Regeneration work was continuing throughout
+crossings.
+Regeneration work was continuing throughout the Town

-the completion of Phase one of the Town Centre Health Hub.
+completion of Phase one of the Town Centre Health Hub.

 Councillor Cusworth, Deputy Leader and Cabinet Member for Children